 However, Level 3 work can also add value to the group.
 Level 3 means sharing what is happening inside which can include painful or traumatic memories from childhood, especially times in my life when I have experienced vulnerability or shame.
 I intend to focus on being emotionally open and vulnerable rather than just talking about my issues intellectually.
 In Level 3, the other group members tend to respond with support, understanding, and appreciation, which can be very healing.

 Initiating Interactive Work

 I intend to take responsibility for initiating interactive work in the group.
 This means bringing up how I feel toward another group member, toward the group as a whole, or toward the facilitator.
-If something happens in the group to trigger me, I will attempt to bring this up with that person (or the group) as soon as possible after I become aware of my reaction.
-If I am unable to do this at the time, I will bring it up when I am aware of it and can claim some group time to talk about it.
+If something happens in the group to trigger me, I will bring this up with that person (or the group) as soon as possible after I become aware of my reaction.
+If I am unable to do so at the time, I will bring it up when I am aware of it and can claim some group time to talk about it.

 Before each group session, I intend to contemplate how I feel toward each group member and what relationship I have with each, so I can come to the group prepared to bring up some of these feelings in the group.
 I intend not to wait until that person does something to trigger me.
 I will simply bring it up.

 When two people are in a conflict, I intend to support both of them rather than taking sides.
 If I am triggered, I will wait until their work is complete and some time has passed before bringing up my feelings.
 If one member is receiving feedback from another member, I will be aware of the tendency to gang up or pile on.
 I will intervene to prevent overwhelm and support human dignity.

 Talking about an Absent Member

 I agree to avoid talking about a group member who is absent.
 If there is a powerful reason to talk about my feelings about an absent person, I intend to focus on my own feelings and not the other person’s issues, and when that person returns, I agree to tell them what I shared with the group about them.